yumeone/ml_dl_nlp_road_map/deep_learning2/lstm/README.md

-### LSTM(Long Short Term Memory):
+### LSTM(Long Short Term Memory) and GRU:

 LSTM networks are a type of RNN that uses special units in addition to standard units.

+* LSTM ’s and GRU’s were created as the solution to short-term memory.
+They have internal mechanisms called gates that can regulate the flow of information.

 LSTM units include a 'memory cell' that can maintain information in memory for long periods of time. ...
 Standard RNNs (Recurrent Neural Networks) suffer from vanishing and exploding gradient problems.

 This model uses the notion of gates and has three :
 * Input gate i: controls the flow of incoming information.